intel/neural-compressor/docs/3x/PT_StaticQuant.md

 run_fn(prepared_model)
 q_model = convert(prepared_model)
 ```

+> [!IMPORTANT]
+> To use static quantization with the IPEX backend, please explicitly import IPEX at the beginning of your program.

 #### Specify Quantization Rules
 Intel(R) Neural Compressor support specify quantization rules by operator name or operator type.
 Users can use `set_local` to fallback either `op_name` or `op_type` in `StaticQuantConfig` to achieve the above purpose.